 A common area of confusion is whether a tenant is liable for the landlord's legal fees.
 And the answer to this question is not always black and white; it depends on your lease terms.

 A lot of the time, each party will be responsible for their own legal costs.
-But you may find that some landlords will try and get you to pay their legal costs.
+But some landlords will try and get you to pay their legal costs, too.
 So, it's a good idea to ensure that the wording stipulates that each party pays its own legal fees.
 Or, at the very least, that the amount payable by you (the tenant) is capped.

 Tenants should also avoid (or negotiate out of) any clauses that require them to pay the landlord's legal costs if there is a dispute within their lease term.